CodeYourFuture/curriculum/org-cyf/README.md

 #### Set up `.env`

-Copy the `.env.example` file over and name it `.env`.
+Copy the `.env.example` file over to the parent directory of this one (the root of curriculum) and name it `.env`.
 Edit the file and then change the line that says `HUGO_CURRICULUM_GITHUB_BEARER_TOKEN` to contain the token that you have generated earlier.

 #### Run this command